 WHAT REQUIRES REB OVERSIGHT

-In most cases, research was undertaken at SAH and/or GHC by physicians, medical students, nurses, department managers, supportive care workers, or anyone else who needs to receive prior REB approval before the project begins.
+In most cases, research is undertaken at SAH and/or GHC by physicians, medical students, nurses, department managers, supportive care workers, or anyone else who needs to receive prior REB approval before the project begins.
 Such projects may be varied, including, but not limited to:

 - the use of new/experimental medications, therapies, devices, and/or technologies